 3.2.4.1.
-A selection committee teleconference to define the shortlist for telephone or video interviews with candidates (first shortlist).
+A Selection Committee teleconference to define the shortlist for telephone or video interviews with candidates (first shortlist).

-Each selection committee discusses individual applicants' scores during a teleconference and ranks the candidates, taking into account the scores.
-In parallel with the selection committee, the relevant NFPs for Training are invited to rank the eligible candidates from their countries.
-In the first shortlist, the selection committee strives to include candidates from each Member State, provided the candidate has reached a minimum score agreed by the selection committee.
+Each Selection Committee discusses individual applicants' scores during a teleconference and ranks the candidates, taking into account the scores.
+In parallel with the Selection Committee, the relevant NFPs for Training are invited to rank the eligible candidates from their countries.
+In the first shortlist, the Selection Committee strives to include candidates from each Member State, provided the candidate has reached a minimum score agreed by the Selection Committee.

-If the selection committee shortlist contains a candidate that is not the one being ranked first by the NFP for Training of the relevant Member State, the chair of the selection committee will discuss with the respective NFP for Training, providing the possibility of including both (first ranked by selection committee and the NFP for Training) in the shortlist for the telephone interview.
-If no candidate from a Member State achieves the minimum score, the chair of the selection committee will notify the NFP for Training of that Member State.
+If the Selection Committee shortlist contains a candidate that is not the one being ranked first by the NFP for Training of the relevant Member State, the chair of the Selection Committee will discuss with the respective NFP for Training, providing the possibility of including both (first ranked by the Selection Committee and the NFP for Training) in the shortlist for the telephone interview.
+If no candidate from a Member State achieves the minimum score, the chair of the Selection Committee will notify the NFP for Training of that Member State.